On the Origin of Linearity and Unitarity in Quantum Theory: Comparison with the Argument of Gisin

-Let us call a pair of ensembles satisfying $ \sum_x p_x\psi^{(x)} = \sum_x q_x\phi^{(x)}$ \textit{indistinguishable}.
 Suppose that $g$ is not convex linear, i.e.\ does not satisfy (\ref{eq:convexlinear}).
 Then there exists an indistinguishable pair of ensembles $(e_1, e_2)$ that are mapped to a distinguishable pair $(e_1', e_2')$.
-But if $(e_1, e_2)$ are indistinguishable, then a useful lemma from \cite{Gisin:1989sx_OG_nosig_paper} states that, given the usual treatment of states and measurements in pure quantum theory, one can devise a situation in which a spacelike separated agent can remotely choose whether the system of interest is prepared in $e_1$ or $e_2$ by choosing what measurement to perform on a different system.\footnote{Concretely: Alice and Bob share an appropriate entangled state and Alice chooses whether to perform the measurement $m_1$ or $m_2$.
-The usual collapse rule implies that Bob's system is prepared in $e_j$ when Alice chooses $m_j$.} If $g$ is then performed on the system of interest, then this agent effectively chooses between $e_1'$ or $e_2'$, meaning she can send signals to an agent with access to the system of interest.
-Consequently, the usual treatment of states and measurements in pure quantum theory implies that any convex nonlinear dynamical function leads to superluminal signaling.
+Assuming that quantum states and measurements are treated in the usual way, we can now deploy a useful lemma from \cite{Gisin:1989sx_OG_nosig_paper}.
+This lemma shows that for any indistinguishable $(e_1, e_2)$, one can devise a situation in which Alice chooses between two measurements, and, in doing so, chooses whether Bob's spacelike separated system is prepared in $e_1$ or $e_2$.
+If Bob subsequently implements $g$, then Alice effectively chooses between $e_1'$ or $e_2'$.
+But then the distinguishability of $(e_1', e_2')$ implies that Alice can send signals to Bob.
+In short, the usual treatment of states and measurements in pure quantum SM theory implies that any convex nonlinear dynamical function leads to superluminal signaling.

 After this derivation of convex linearity, a further argument is not given (or cited) as to why the Schrödinger evolution (\ref{eq:Schrödinger}) is the only quantum evolution that is deterministic and compatible with relativity.
-In the next section we will note that continuous time parameters are necessary to reach such a conclusion.
-It is unclear to us whether continuity is sufficient however, without the additional assistance of reversibility.